NevanDeCoteau/appliance-finder/README.md

 ## 📌 Using the App

-- A map will appear
+- A map will appear.
+- Click anywhere to teleport!
-- You'll see pin markers across campus
+- You'll see pin markers across campus.
-- Each pin represents a microwave or fridge
+- Each pin represents a microwave or fridge.
 - Click a pin to view details!

 ---